 Speaking of the state test, rumor has it that The Great State is opting out of No Child Left Behind!
 Instead, there will be a leaving exam created by the state.
 This does give rise to consideration of Publius’ Third Law Of Educational Dynamics — A bad idea in motion tends to stay in motion until it is acted upon by another bad idea.
 Nonetheless, there is some cause for celebration.

-I’m also a little worried about the loss of material.
+I’m also a little worried about the loss of material for my blogs.
 Some folks are inspired by beauty.
 I’m inspired by absurdity.
 That said, beauty comes and goes, but absurdity is forever.
 I’m actually somewhat comforted by my wife’s notion that “We live in a stupid state,” because there will always be fresh material.
 And we do live in a stupid state.
 I thank Jesus for Arkansas and Alabama, because that’s the only reason my state comes in 48th on most shit lists.

 On a brighter note, the School Board and the City Council today are honoring our basketball team for being State Champions.
 I’m also touched by the comment of one sports reporter, who notes how polite our kids are.
 And it’s true — they clean-up real good.
 It’s nice to have something unequivocally good to celebrate.